Shopping for a new Chevrolet Spark?

 Seats in the Spark in front are a little small and narrow for American-sized pilots and passengers, and taller drivers might find their knee brushing the climate controls at times (a little more rearward travel would be useful).
 The rear seatback is upright, but with a little negotiation between front- and back-seat riders, four adult male humans can occupy the Spark and travel in reasonable space.
 That's more than can be said for the MINI Cooper or Fiat 500.
 With the rear seat up, the Spark has 11.4 cubic feet of cargo space--enough to hold 10 to 12 full paper grocery bags with ease--which expands to 31.2 cubic feet when the 60/40 split rear seat is flipped and folded down.

 Ten airbags are included as part of the Spark's standard equipment, as are electronic stability control and anti-lock brakes.
 Outward vision is good, too, despite the lack of a rear camera system.
-But this model hasn't yet been rated for crash safety by either the NHTSA or IIHS.
+The Spark earns a four-star Overall rating from the federal government, with impressive five-star side and side pole ratings.
+And in Insurance Institute for Highway Safety (IIHS) crash tests, the Spark and Spark EV were the only minicar models to achieve an 'acceptable' in the tough new small overlap frontal test.

 The base LS model of the 2014 Chevrolet Spark starts at $12,995.
 For about $1,500 more, the 1LT adds MyLink with the 7-inch touchscreen dashboard display, a USB port, Bluetooth audio pairing, audio controls on the steering wheel, and built-in Sirius XM radio with 3 months of free service.
 It also includes remote keyless entry, power door locks, an anti-theft system, power door mirrors, cruise control, and floor mats.
 Add the 2LT and you get 15-inch alloy wheels, fog lamps, leatherette seats with heated fronts, a leather-wrapped steering wheel, plus a long list of cosmetic upgrades.
 For 2014, the Spark gets new automatic headlamps and daytime running lamps, while the 2LT model gets heated power-adjustable body-color side mirrors with integrated turn-signal lamps.